 “Videodrome” is an 80’s science fiction horror film that contains some gore, James Woods and Betamax videotapes.
 Above all, the movie communicates a strong message on the perversity of mass media, its dangers to the human psyche and how it is used to manipulate the masses.
-This article will look at the meaning of the movie “Videodrome” and how it reveals the shadier aspects of mass media.

 Warning: This article contains spoilers and disturbing subject matters.